 Fuk Sau Lane

-BlackSalt is tops for a laid back lunch in a charming boutique space.
-The loft area upstairs is great for private outings and the intimate downstairs contributes to a fun, casual vibe with fellow diners, if you so choose to chat in between bites of Asian fusion masalas, sambals and scrumptious home-made chutneys; you’ll be ordering extra roti for sure to scoop it all up.
+BlackSalt serves up delicious Asian fusion dishes and offers a fantastic laid back brunch.
+The loft area upstairs is great for private outings and the intimate downstairs contributes to a fun, casual vibe with fellow diners.
+Expect masalas, sambals and scrumptious home-made chutneys; you’ll be ordering extra roti to scoop it all up.

 Locofama strives to use local, organic produce and hopes to inspire its patrons with this healthy way of living.
 The restaurant is large in size, and it’s nice to sit in their lovely alfresco area when the sun is shining.
 They also sell a range of organic products through their café.